BSData/bsdata/README.md

 1. Download and install the **Java SE 8 JDK** (http://www.oracle.com/technetwork/java/javase/downloads/index.html)
     * You may be able to use the Java 9 SDK - YMMV.
-2. Download and install the GitHub desktop app (https://desktop.github.com/).
+2. Download and install the **GitHub Desktop** app (https://desktop.github.com/).
     * Check out the bsdata project. (https://github.com/BSData/bsdata).
     * The root folder you check out into (containing `pom.xml`) will be referred to as the project folder.
-3. Download and install the Google Cloud SDK (https://cloud.google.com/sdk).
+3. Download and install the **Google Cloud SDK** (https://cloud.google.com/sdk).
     * Once installed, tick the boxes to `Start Cloud SDK Shell` and `Run gcloud init` (https://cloud.google.com/sdk/docs/).
-4. Set up Cloud SDK (https://cloud.google.com/sdk/docs/quickstarts).
+4. **Initialise the Google Cloud SDK** (https://cloud.google.com/sdk/docs/quickstarts).
     * You will be presented with a command line after installation, or you can run `gcloud init` from the Google Cloud Shell.
     * Log in with your Google account.
     * Choose to create a new project (or select a previously created project).
 This will will be your own App Engine development environment that you can deploy and test on.
 Make a note of the name.
     * You do not need to configure Compute Engine, it can be skipped.
     * Make sure your App Engine project is alive and well in Google Cloud Console (https://console.cloud.google.com).
-5. Install the Google Cloud Java Components (https://cloud.google.com/sdk/docs/managing-components).
+5. Install the **Google Cloud Java Components** (https://cloud.google.com/sdk/docs/managing-components).
     * From the Google Cloud Shell, run `gcloud components install app-engine-java`
-6. Download and install Netbeans Java EE bundle (https://netbeans.org/downloads/).
+6. Download and install **Netbeans Java EE** bundle (https://netbeans.org/downloads/).
-    * The current version of Netbeans is 8.2, and by default it **does use include Maven 3.5**.
+    * The current version of Netbeans is 8.2, and by default it does not include Maven 3.5.
 Future versions of Netbeans may change this.
-7. Download and unzip Maven 3.5 (https://maven.apache.org/download.cgi).
+7. Download and unzip **Maven 3.5** (https://maven.apache.org/download.cgi).
     * On Windows, you can extract it to a folder in Program Files.